 \section{Introduction}

-In learning problems, a fixed-point refers to a solution that remains unchanged when a specific transformation or algorithm is applied repeatedly.
-A fixed-point's existence often acts as a guarantee of stability for an iterative process, meaning the system's dynamics will eventually converge to a stable solution \citep{banach1922operations,Ortega00:Nonlinear}.
-By the Banach Fixed Point Theorem \citep[Theorem 2.1]{Kamalov23:fixed-point-theory-review}, it is well-known that a continuous function on a complete metric space has a unique fixed point if it is a contraction (see Sections \ref{sec:preliminary} and \ref{main_cble} for technical details).
-Fixed-point theorems have been used in proving that a learning or optimisation problem has a solution, e.g., an equilibrium point, stable model, or policy \citep{banach1922operations,kakutani}, showing that an iterative learning rule, e.g., policy update, message passing, and Expectation Maximisation (EM) step, converges to a stable point \citep{dempster1977,bertsekas1996}, and characterising Nash equilibria or best-response dynamics of agents' strategies in multi-agent learning \citep{nash1950,fudenberg1991}.
-Recently, fixed-point analysis has become a valuable tool for understanding the dynamics that arise from the interaction between human and AI systems.
-For example, it helps researchers analyse phenomena like model collapse \citep{Shumailov24:Model-Collapse} and performativity \citep{Perdomo20:Performative, Hardt23:Performative} that emerge from these complex interactions---as well as reciprocal learning where multiple agents, models, or systems adapt to each other's behavior in a mutually dependent way \citep{Rodemann24:Reciprocal,Rodemann25:Self-Selected}.
+In learning problems, a fixed point refers to a solution that remains unchanged when a specific transformation or algorithm is applied repeatedly.
+A fixed point's existence often acts as a guarantee of stability for an iterative process, meaning the system's dynamics will eventually converge to a stable solution \citep{banach1922operations,Ortega00:Nonlinear}.
+Fixed point theorems have been used in proving that a learning or optimization problem has a solution---e.g. an equilibrium point, stable model, or policy \citep{banach1922operations,kakutani}---showing that an iterative learning rule---e.g. policy update, message passing, and Expectation Maximization (EM) step---converges to a stable point \citep{dempster1977,bertsekas1996}, and characterizing Nash equilibria or best-response dynamics of agents' strategies in multi-agent learning \citep{nash1950,fudenberg1991}.
+Recently, fixed point analysis has become a valuable tool for understanding the dynamics that arise from the interaction between human and AI systems---such as phenomena like model collapse \citep{Shumailov24:Model-Collapse} and performativity \citep{Perdomo20:Performative, Hardt23:Performative} that emerge from these complex interactions---as well as reciprocal learning where multiple agents, models, or systems adapt to each other's behavior in a mutually dependent way \citep{Rodemann24:Reciprocal,Rodemann25:Self-Selected}.